Religion in El Salvador: Religious affiliation

 The iconic Jesus statue Monumento al Divino Salvador del Mundo, a landmark located in the country's capital, San Salvador.

 According to the World Religion Database 2020, 96.68% of the population has a Christian background and 2.57% is non-religious (atheist or agnostic); 0.57% follow ethnic religions.

 There is some debate about percentages.
 The Institute of Public Opinion of the University of Central America in May 2017 found 47.5% of the population as Catholics, and 35.1% as Protestant, 14.5% as not having a religion and the remainder (about 3%) being Jehovah's Witnesses, ISKON, Muslims, Jews, Baháʼís, Buddhists, Latter-day Saints, and members of indigenous religions.
 However, Latinobarómetro in 2017 found 39% were Catholic, 28% Protestant, 30% atheist/agnostic/not religious, 2% other religions, and 1% did not answer.
 It also found in 1996 that 67% of the population considered themselves Catholic and 15% Protestant.
 A 2023 survey by M&R Consultores found that 43.5% of the population was affiliated with Protestantism, 36.2% with Catholicism and 19.3% with no religion.

+Christianity

-Protestant and other Christian denominations
+Protestantism and other Christian denominations

 Mision Cristiana Elim Internacional is a large pentecostal denomination started in El Salvador.
 It claims that its main church in San Salvador has 120,000 attending.
 The Assemblies of God claim 285,226 members (2007).

 The Anglican Church in El Salvador (a diocese of the province of the Anglican Church in Central America) claims 6,000 members in 18 congregations.
 The Baptist Association of El Salvador claims 4,427 members and the Salvadorean Lutheran Synod about 15,000 in 68 congregations.

 The Church of Jesus Christ of Latter-day Saints, a Restorationist Christian denomination, claims 130,000 people in 164 congregations as of 2023), or about 2% of the population, and has 1 temple in San Salvador.
 Latter-Day Saints began evangelizing in El Salvador in 1951.